PySilentSubstitution/pysilsub/docs/source/02_installation.rst

 Requirements
 ------------

-*PySilSub* requires Python (>=3.8, <3.11), a set of standard numerical computing packages,  and some plotting libraries which eventually may not be required:
+*PySilSub* requires Python (>=3.8, <3.11), a set of standard numerical computing packages, and some plotting libraries (which eventually may not be required):

 - numpy
 - scipy